SidYa/A32D/README.md

 ### Basic Workflow
 1. Launch the add-on using the provided script
-2. In Blender, find the "Animation" panel in the 3D Viewport (right sidebar)
+2. In Blender, find the "A32D" panel in the 3D Viewport (right sidebar)
 3. **Import** your 3D model (FBX/GLB/GLTF)
 4. **Configure** export settings
 5. **Export** as frames or spritesheet